ff6347/gestalten-in-code/projects/spiral-dynamics/index.md

 ## 3. Iteration

-1. Pull out a circle in the size of your palm from a piece of paper
+>1.
+Pull out a circle in the size of your palm from a piece of paper
-2. Use colors which interlace on the paper or form elevations (watercolor, acrylic, Tippex, etc.)
+>2.
+Use colors which interlace on the paper or form elevations (watercolor, acrylic, Tippex, etc.)
-3. Listen to this song (3:44 min): https://www.youtube.com/watch?v=zsyjS_vJfkw
+>3.
+Listen to this song (3:44 min): https://www.youtube.com/watch?v=zsyjS_vJfkw
-4. Draw points as well as circles from the inside to the outside in order to form a spiral
+>4.
+Draw points as well as circles from the inside to the outside in order to form a spiral
-5. Adjust your work to the music in terms of rhythm and volume
+>5.
+Adjust your work to the music in terms of rhythm and volume

 ![](assets/images/iteration_3.png)

 ## Conclusion

 The last iteration showed the best results.
 Above all point two and point three are decisive for this.
 The whole process shows how important it is to develop accurate instructions to produce similar results but do not look too arbitrary.

-## License (MIT)
+## License

-_© Fh Potsdam · University of applied sciences · Edmundo Mejia Galindo WS2016/17 3.
+_© Fh Potsdam · University of applied sciences · Marius Claßen WS2016/17 3.
 Semester Interface Design · Grundlagen Generative Gestaltung · Lecturer: Fabian Morón Zirfas · February 2017_

 This is free and unencumbered software released into the public domain.